Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 The application is to be in the NDR1 form and accompanied by the notice of no objection and any other document or information the Registrar may require.

-If the application is made by the company and not a director/member, it must nominate a natural person to receive the notice of the deregistration.
+If the application is made by the company and not a director/member, it must nominate a natural person to receive the notice of deregistration.

 Within five working days of the receipt of the application and upon confirmation that the application is in order, an approval letter for the company's deregistration will be issued to the company.